-A rare celestial treat will color the skies on January 31,2018, when a Blue Moon, a total lunar eclipse and a super moon all rolled into one.
+A rare celestial treat will colour the skies on January 31, 2018, when a Blue Moon, a total lunar eclipse and a super moon are all rolled into one.
 NASA has even dubbed the event a “Super Blue Blood Moon,” as it will occur near when the moon is at its closest point to Earth, a so-called “super moon.”
 There hasn’t been a triple lineup like this since 1982 and the next won’t occur until 2037.

-Blue Moon occur when two full moons happen in the same calendar month; blood moon occur when the moon passes into Earth’s shadow; and supermoon happen when the moon’s perigee ,its closest approach to Earth in a single orbit, coincides with a full moon.
+Blue Moon occur when two full moons happen in the same calendar month; blood moon occurs when the moon passes into Earth’s shadow; and supermoon happens when the moon’s perigee, its closest approach to Earth in a single orbit, coincides with a full moon.
 In this case, the supermoon also happens to be the day of the lunar eclipse.
-According to Space.com, best place to see it will be in central and eastern Asia, Indonesia, New Zealand and Australia.
+According to Space.com, the best place to see it will be in central and eastern Asia, Indonesia, New Zealand and Australia.